nllong/OpenStudio-wiki/Configuring-OpenStudio-Build-Environments.md

 #### Express x64
 Follow the previous instructions to configure the environment for VS2010 Express with optional C# support.

-Install [Windows SDK 7.1](http://www.microsoft.com/download/en/confirmation.aspx?id=8279), and then add `C:\Program Files\Microsoft SDKs\Windows\v7.1\Bin` to the System `Path` variable.

-Also add `C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin\amd64` to the System `Path` variable.
+Install [Windows SDK 7.1](http://www.microsoft.com/download/en/confirmation.aspx?id=8279), and then add `C:\Program Files\Microsoft SDKs\Windows\v7.1\Bin;C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin\amd64` to the System `Path` variable.

 Within CMake, choose _Visual Studio 10 Win64_ as the generator for the project.
-CMake will give you some general warnings about 64bit builds.
+CMake will give you some general warnings about 64-bit builds.

-The BUILD_QT, BUILD_BOOST, BUILD_SWIG, and MSVC_IS_EXPRESS CMake options are required for 64bit builds, so they should be enabled.
+The BUILD_QT, BUILD_BOOST, and BUILD_SWIG CMake options are _required_ for 64-bit builds, so they should be enabled.
 Other options can be chosen like usual.

+The MSVC_IS_EXPRESS CMake option is required and should be enabled.

 ## Linux Configuration